 It is ultimately the responsibility of the Mini-Grid Operator to size its mini-grid capacity to meet the power needs of the communities in the [IMG Cluster Locations] (within the constraints listed in this section).

-Based on techno-economic modeling of the available information, the recommended capacities for each technology for are below.
+Based on techno-economic modeling of the available information, the recommended capacities for each technology are below.
 [DISTRIBUTION LICENSEE NAME] will consider proposals with sizes of technologies that vary from the below as long as the technologies will cost-effectively meet the communities in [IMG Cluster Locations]’s power demands as specified in this document.
 The Preferred Bidder(s) will have the opportunity to do its own load analysis if requested.